TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 How to Use TikTok Slang Authentically (From Our Research)

-Based on hundreds of interviews with Gen Z users, here's what makes slang use authentic versus cringe:
+Based on many conversations with Gen Z users, here's what makes slang use authentic versus cringe:

 Do: